 These macros need no introduction in fitness arenas.
 They are an effective way of increasing your satiety and boosting your fat-burning capacity (5).
 Losing weight can be accompanied with loss of muscle.
 You surely don’t want that.
 What you really only need is to burn fats.

 Protein-rich diets help preserve your muscle mass and metabolism during the whole process.
 Additionally, they are believed to lower the risk of developing visceral fat (6).
 Examples of protein-rich foods that’ll help you torch more fats include eggs, meat, and seafood.

 It sounds simple right?
 Sufficient, undisturbed sleep.
 However, quality sleep plays a huge role in your quest to reduce your body fat percentage.
 So, how exactly does that work?

 Over the years, multiple studies have discovered a link between getting enough sleep and losing weight.
-For instance, one study found out that at least 7 hours of sleep per night increased the likelihood of weight loss by 33%.
-These results were obtained from 245 women who enrolled in the six-month weight loss program (7).
+For instance, one study found out that among 245 women, getting at least 7 hours of sleep per night increased the likelihood of weight loss by 33% after 6 months in a weight loss program (7).

 Simply put, create a regular sleep schedule.
 Avoid having caffeine before going to bed and stay away from electronic devices when it’s sleep time.
 Sure, everyone needs different amounts of sleep.
 However, you should practice healthy bedtime habits to get a healthy sleep cycle.